Adventurers Diary

 Our camera equipment we use for all our photos and videos are:

-Samsung s21 Ultra Phone – https://ebay.us/QAdwva – this is an insane camera within a phone.
-The S21 Ultra comes with up to 100 times zoom and high quality camera.
-If you’re after a new phone this is what I’d be looking at for travelling.
+Samsung s21 Phonehttps://ebay.us/QAdwva – this looks an insane camera within a phone.
+We have friends and our son who own one and it seems quite extraordinary with their camera quality.
+If you’re after a new phone this is what I’d be looking at.

-Nikon Coolpix p1000 – https://ebay.to/37cORUV – We have the Nikon P900 and this is the new model.
+Nikon Coolpix p1000https://ebay.to/37cORUV – We have the Nikon P900 and this is the new model.
 The zoom lens is unbelievable and so awesome when travelling and you want to capture photos from a distance.

 Mavic Pro Platinum Drone – https://ebay.to/2ARPxTo This is an absolute ripper of a drone.
 The Fly More Combo will provide you with everything you will need.
 I use this for all my aerial footage and this price is well below other retail stores.